KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

     content:
       -
         type: text
-        text: 'SafeMoon is a deflationary coin meaning the number of coins in existence will decrease over time.
+        text: 'The SafeMoon cryptocurrency is a deflationary coin meaning the number of coins in existence will decrease over time.
 At the time of writing this article, April 05 of 2021, SafeMoon has burned roughly 400 trillion coins and swiftly counting.
 This means that the intrinsic value of the coin should steadily grow over time as the availability decreases.'
   -
     type: heading
     attrs: